Ocean Seven 320 Plus WOCE-CTD

 The Ocean Seven 320Plus CTD operates with the standard Rochester coaxial armoured cables (1/10, 1/8, 1/4, 1/2 inch) present in oceanographic vessels having a total resistance up to 250 ohms.

 All the sensors installed in the OCEAN SEVEN 320Plus CTD (see table for SENSOR SPECIFICATIONS) are manufactured by IDRONAUT and are exported all over the world.
 They are used by several other multiparameter probe manufacturers.
-All sensors have extremely low time constants: 50 milliseconds for physical parameters (CTD) at 1 m/s profiling speed and 3 seconds for chemical parameters.
+All sensors have extremely low response time: 50 milliseconds for physical parameters (CTD) at 1 m/s profiling speed and 3 seconds for chemical parameters.
 CTD sensor high resolution and accuracy are obtained because of the advanced sensor conditioning circuits and the 24-bit Sigma Delta A/D Converters.

 The OS320Plus multiparameter CTD can be equipped with the following sensors to measure: